What are Anomalous Periodic Properties?

 Nitrogen is small, strongly electronegative, has high energy for ionization and the lack of valence electrons in d orbital oxygen indicates anomalous behaviour.
 Nitrogen is diatomic while it is polyatomic to others.
 Nitrogen is a gas whilst others are solids

 What are bridge elements give example?

 Bridge elements are objects belonging to periodic table period 2.
-They are named so because they are diagonally identical in property i.e. the elements of period 2 exhibit similarity to the elements in the next category in period 3 namely lithium magnesium; beryllium; aluminium; boron silicon etc.
+They are named so because they are diagonally identical in the property i.e. the elements of period 2 exhibit similarity to the elements in the next category in period 3 namely lithium magnesium; beryllium; aluminium; boron silicon etc.

 What are the 7 periods of the periodic table?

-A cycle is a series of periodic table horizontal.
+A cycle is a series of periodic table horizontally.
 The periodic table comprises seven periods, with each starting at the far left.
 When a new key energy stage starts to fill with electrons a new cycle starts.
 Phase 1 contains only two elements (hydrogen and helium), while Phase 2 and Period 3 have 8.